jokob-sk/NetAlertX/docs/SUBNETS.md

           via: 192.168.1.1
 ```

-3) Run `sudo netplan apply` and the interfaces are then available to scan in PiAlert.
+3) Run `sudo netplan apply` and the interfaces are then available to scan in NetAlertX.
-4) In this case, use `192.168.2.0/24 --interface=eth0.2` in PiAlert
+4) In this case, use `192.168.2.0/24 --interface=eth0.2` in NetAlertX

 #### VLAN 🔍Example: